DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 To address these issues, my primary tasks in this project include:

-- **Extracting and consolidating a dataset containing detailed order records** from 2022 onwards, including order number, import dates, prices and quantities of items within each order, total paid before and after discount, and supplier details.
+- **Extracting and consolidating a dataset containing detailed order records** from 2022 onwards, including order number, import dates, prices and quantities of items within each order, total paid before and after discount of each order, and relevant supplier details.
 - **Performing order trend and volume analysis** to uncover actionable insights.

 This project has been an incredible opportunity to apply my data analysis skills to a real-world business while directly helping my sister transform her business operations.
 It also strengthens my expertise in data extraction, analysis, and visualization, which are essential skills in my career as a data analyst.